Takahiro9-Murakami9/Japanese-frequency/README.md

 ## introduction

 When learning a language, don't you think it's important to know how often certain vocabulary is used in a particular genre of text?
 For example, studying vocabulary with high frequency of occrence in the field of economics would be more efficient.
-This app provides users with the frequency of vocabulary and its English translations in Japanese text entered by user.

 ### Feature

+So, this app provides users with the frequency of vocabulary and its English translations in Japanese text entered by user.

+- Vocabulary Frequency Analysis: Easily obtain the frequency of vocabulary in a text using the `get_vovabulary_frequency function.
+- English Translation Retrieval: In addition to obtaining the frequency of vocabulary, users can also retrieve the English translations of the vocabulary.

 ### Getting started